nhsconnect/Events-Management/pages/overview/overview_msg_architecture.md

 ## Publishers

-Event messages are created by services such as the National Population Failsafe, the Spine Patient Demographics Service, a hospital, a child health service and are constructed in line with this event message implementation guide.
+Event messages are created by services such as the Spine Patient Demographics Service, hospitals, child health service, etc. The event messages are constructed in line with this specification and the contained event message guidance.

-The event messages have a common [Event Header Information](explore_event_header_information.html) structure which allows the receiving system of the event message to identify the patient this event relates to, the type of event message and additional meta data about the event message such as the originating organisation.

 Once the publisher has constructed the event message they use the NEMS [publish API](publication_publish.html) to send the event message to the NEMS.
 If the event message is valid the NEMS will return an accepted response to the publisher before continuing to process the event message internally.